rdfyf/test/readme.txt

 Git has a mutable index called stage
 Git tracks changes.
 Creating a new branch is quick and simple.
-Creating a new brach is dev.
+Creating a new brach is dev and simple.